trans-vision/Coursera-GettingCleaningData-Project/CodeBook.md

 Transformations Applied
 -------

+Please see [course forum](https://class.coursera.org/getdata-016/forum/thread?thread_id=50#comment-333) for a diagram on the structure of the raw data files.

 All the following raw data was loaded as numeric values:

 1. Training set (X, Y, and Subject files)